 These medicines are ineffective without sexual stimulation, which is why it's important to address any psychological factors as well as the physiological ones.

 Here at HealthExpress we only offer medically proven, prescription medication for this condition.
 Whilst Viagra is the most popular, there are various other active treatments manufactured with the intent of enabling a man to gain and sustain a stronger erection when previously unable to.
 Each treatment has its individual benefits although they all work in the same way.
-For example, Cialis Daily is the lowest dosage and can be taken once-a-day, which can be handy for those requiring spontaneity, whilst Levitra is suitable and effective for those suffering from diabetes or high blood pressure.
+For example, Cialis Daily is the lowest dosage and can be taken once-a-day, which can be handy for those requiring spontaneity, whilst Levitra is suitable and effective for those with diabetes or high blood pressure.

 We understand that this condition may be embarrassing for some men to discuss with others, which is why we offer this premium service geared towards ensuring that you get the most suitable treatment, discreetly and by the next day (same day if in London).
 If you're not sure which medication is right for you, you can take our free and quick online consultation and one of our doctors can help to recommend a treatment most suited to your individual circumstances.

-If you are experiencing persistent symptoms of ED, the worst thing you can do is suffer in silence.
+If you are experiencing persistent symptoms of ED, the worst thing you can do is experience this condition in silence.
 The first thing to do is to discuss your condition with your partner and a doctor for emotional and professional support.
 Talking to someone can also help you to find out the underlying cause for your erection problems.
 If you feel too uncomfortable speaking to your doctor, our discreet and confidential consultation service can help.
 Our service means you can avoid a face-to-face consultation with the doctor and get your treatment delivered to your door.
 Just complete our short, no-obligation online consultation, where our registered doctors can help to find the most effective impotence treatment for you.Click here to find the right treatment for you